Reporting and Assistance

-The University's highest concern is for the emotional and physical well being of persons affected by a bias motivated incident or Bias crime.
-The person affected shall have access to all university services that can help faculty, staff and students maintain emotional and psychological well being and provide for the safety of the person affected.
+The University's highest concern is for the emotional and physical well-being of persons affected by a bias motivated incident or hate crime.
+The person affected shall have access to all university services that can help students maintain emotional and psychological well-being and provide for the safety of the person affected.
+These include, but are not limited to, assistance in changing academic and living arrangements if these changes are reasonably available.
+The Incident Response Coordinator will be the first official point of contact (963-1685), other than the police, for facilitating victim access to all needed services.
+Other departments, if contacted first, will make a referral to the Incident Response Coordinator.

-Any member of the university community can file a third party report with the Incident Response Coordinator, Office of Student Success, or Police Services detailing a potential bias motivated incident or Bias crime.
+Any member of the university community can file a third party report with the Incident Response Coordinator, Student Affairs and Enrollment Management, or Police Services detailing a potential bias motivated incident or hate crime.
 It is important to note that the university cannot initiate student judicial action or a criminal complaint against the alleged offender based on a third party report.
 The report is encouraged, nonetheless, as it can provide useful information for protecting the community-at-large and connecting similar reports while protecting the victim's anonymity.